WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 (Religious Holidays, Educational Trips, etc.)

 Permission will be granted for pre-arranged absences only upon receipt of written request from a parent or guardian.
-Written requests must be submitted to the reception window 24 hours in advance.
+Written requests must be submitted to the Attendance Window 2-3 days in advance.
 The student will receive a blue Pre-Arranged Absence Form to have signed by teachers and administrators.
 The student has the responsibility to secure assignments from teachers and to complete all written work and exams that take place during the absence.
+Students must return the completed form to the Attendance Window one (1) day prior to the absence.

 Excusals for Non-temporary Reasons

+Doctors’ notes must be updated every 3 months for extended medical needs as indicated in Pennsylvania school code 11.34.
+Once a standing medical note has been used ten times, the treating medical provider will need to be contacted daily for any time out of school to be excused regarding the stated medical condition.
 Please note: In an effort to improve communication and coordinate care with physicians who are treating students with chronic medical conditions, a release to speak to the treating physician will need to be on file with the school nurse.

 Unexcused/Unlawful/Illegal Absences